algorandfoundation/specs/dev/ledger.md

 ### Application Stateful Execution Semantics

-- Before the execution of the first ApplicationCall transaction in a group, the combined size all boxes referred to in the box references of all transactions in the group must be less than 1,024 times the total number of box references in the group, or else the group fails.
+- Before the execution of the first ApplicationCall transaction in a group, the combined size of all boxes referred to in the box references of all transactions in the group must be less than the I/O budget, i.e., 1,024 times the total number of box references in the group, or else the group fails.
 - During the execution of an `ApprovalProgram` or `ClearStateProgram`,